Skip to content

 For the list of vaccination venues, please browse “About the Programme” page.

-32. If a person had received the initial doses of vaccines at the community vaccination center before, can they go to the private doctor's clinic for the booster?
+32. If a person had received the initial doses of vaccines at the community vaccination center before, can they go to the Private Clinic COVID-19 Vaccination Stations or designated clinics under the Hospital Authority for the booster?

-Eligible citizens can choose the vaccination locations for the booster at any venues under the Government Vaccination Programme subject to their opening arrangement, such as vaccine(s) available, opening hours and booking arrangement.
-Through the vaccination record system, medical staff at different vaccination locations can view the past local vaccination records and input the record for the booster.
+Eligible citizens can choose the vaccination location for the booster with reference to the operation arrangement, such as clinic location, opening hours, type of clients serving and booking arrangement.
+Through the different vaccination record systems under the Government Vaccination Programme, medical staff at different vaccination locations can view the past local COVID-19 vaccination records and input the record for the booster.

 34. How the COVID-19 additional booster would be shown in the vaccination record?